munibinam/munibinam.github.io/_pages/about.md

     <a href="/files/Job_market_paper_2025.pdf" target="_blank">Measuring Extreme Weather: Implications for Applied Economics Research</a>
   </div>

   <p>Many weather exposure measures are nonlinear transformations of interpolated station data.
 Because transformation and spatial interpolation do not commute, the order in which they are applied matters.
-Using weather from 1940 to 2024, we show that interpolating before transforming compresses the extreme-heat tail with cross-validated deviations exceeding 40 percent at 35°C. This compression propagates into yield-damage estimates primarily through measured inputs rather than estimated coefficients, and into downstream conclusions about crop insurance pricing, farmer adaptation and warming projections.</p>
+Using weather from 1940 to 2024, we show that interpolating before transforming compresses the extreme-heat tail with cross-validated deviations exceeding 40 percent at 35 degrees Celsius.
+This compression propagates into yield-damage estimates primarily through measured inputs rather than estimated coefficients, and into downstream conclusions about crop insurance pricing, farmer adaptation and warming projections.</p>

   <div class="chapter-meta">
     <span class="status-badge">Under Review • Job Market Paper</span>